jkonowitch/Grid/README.md

 * fill in every 2nd cell
 * fill in every 3rd cell
 * randomly fill in 10 cells
+* change the color of the filled in cells; size of the grid
+* use class/id to select container

 ### Medium